Starting, leading and concluding a GD are essential techniques to get noticed and earn brownie points in a Group Discussion.

 - Find out if the Group Discussion is on track or not.
 If a GD is going off track, try to bring it back on the topic.

 This is your last chance to win brownie points.
-Concluding a GD is as important as the beginning as it showcases your potential to assimilate and evaluate before taking any decision, which is a key requisite of a successful manager.
+Concluding a GD is as important as the beginning as it showcases your potential to assimilate and evaluate before taking any decision, which is a key requirement of a successful manager.

 How to Conclude a GD?